After 20+ years of traveling up and down the country and spending the last 11 years living here, you can trust that I know the best of Croatia.

 The other reason why 7 days in Croatia is insufficient is practicality.
 While there’s public transport, rental cars on offer, and private transfers available, it can take surprisingly long to get from one end of the country to the other, especially for first-time visitors who want to stop a lot.

-It has a long, complex coastline that can take a while to navigate.
-Plus, the country itself is over 21,000 square miles in area.
+It has a long, complex coastline that can be challenging to navigate.
+The country is also over 21,000 square miles in area.

 With more days, say 10 or more, you’ll have just that extra bit more time to tour Croatia.